City-of-Helsinki/tilavarauspalvelu-robot/SETUP_GUIDE.md

 # Setup Guide

-> **⚠️ WIP (Work In Progress)**: Email authentication system is being refactored.
-Setup requirements may change in future versions.

 This guide provides detailed instructions for setting up the Varaamo Robot Framework test environment.

 ## 🔐 Required Secrets